• Skip to primary navigation

 Instructions

-2. SOUP: Heat oil in a soup kettle or Dutch oven over medium heat.
+2. Heat oil in a soup kettle or Dutch oven over medium heat.
 Cook onions, stirring occasionally, for 5 minutes or until translucent.
-Add sweet potatoes and broth to the pot and bring to a boil.
-Lower the heat and simmer, partially covered, for 15 minutes, until potatoes are cooked through.
-Puree the soup, using an immersion blender or by transferring the soup to a food processor.
-Return the soup to the pot with the heat off.
-Add coconut milk, lime juice, salt and cayenne.
-Stir to combine.
-Season with salt and pepper, to taste.
-Set aside while you sauté the shrimp.
+Add sweet potatoes and broth, bring to a boil and quickly lower the heat a simmer.
+Simmer, partially covered, for 15 minutes, until potatoes are tender.

 Reader Interactions